 Cons

 Yes, the term PC doesn't usually refer to Apple Macs, but in the ordinary sense of the phrase, it still is a personal computer.
 Plus, anyone with even a passing interest in editing - and certainly advanced editors - may well be in the Apple ecosphere when it comes to their video work.
-What makes this one a little different is that it's like a beefier version of a Mac Mini.
-So, if you like to do high-quality media work on the fly, this could even be taken between home and office.
+What makes this one a little different is that it's like a beefier version of a Mac Mini and exceeds even the Apple Mac Studio M2 Max – an ideal second option if you want to save almost £2000 (yes, you read that right - the M2 Ultra version is an expensive beast).
+Thanks to the small size, if you like to do high-quality media work on the fly, this could even be taken between home and office.

 The specification is what really shines, as most mini PC equivalents just can't accommodate a dedicated graphics card good enough for high-end video editing.
-This one has the latest 12-core M2 Max Chip, plus 32GB of RAM, and plenty of high-speed connectivity options.
-The SSD is a little on the small side, but given the size of this machine (and the ability to add some high-speed external SSDs to any of the included Thunderbolt or USB 3 ports), we'll let that slide.
-As with most small Macs and mini PCs, your upgrade options are limited though.
+This one has the latest Apple M2 Ultra Chip with 24 cores and a 60-core GPU, with plenty of high-speed connectivity options.
+We do think that the SSD is a little on the small side given the price tag, but given you can add some high-speed external SSDs to any of the included Thunderbolt or USB 3 ports, we'll let that slide.
+As with most small Macs and mini PCs, your upgrade options are limited though – but we doubt you'll need to, as there's an amazing 64GB of RAM installed.
 That aside, it also looks amazing - understated yet unmistakably Apple.

 Pros